-In January 2017, the Governmental Accounting Standards Board (GASB) issued Statement No. 84, "Fiduciary Activities".
-This statement is effective for fiscal periods beginning after December 15, 2018, will not have any effect on the Authority's financial reporting.
+In June 2017, the Governmental Accounting Standards Board (GASB) issued Statement No. 87 "Leases".
+This statement, which is effective for fiscal periods beginning after December 15, 2019, may have an effect on the City's financial reporting.

-In March 2017, the Governmental Accounting Standards Board (GASB) issued Statement No. 85, "Omnibus 2017".
-This statement is effective for fiscal periods beginning after June 15, 2017, will not have any effect on the Authority's financial reporting.
+In April 2018, the Governmental Accounting Standards Board (GASB) issued Statement No. 88 " Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements".
+This statement, which is effective for fiscal periods beginning after June 15, 2018, will not have any an effect on the City's financial reporting.

-In May 2017, the Governmental Accounting Standards Board (GASB) issued Statement No. 86, "Certain Debt Extinguishment Issues".
-This statement is effective for fiscal periods beginning after June 15, 2017, will not have any effect on the Authority's financial reporting.
+In June 2018, the Governmental Accounting Standards Board (GASB) issued Statement No. 89 "Accounting for Interest Cost Incurred before the End of a Construction Period".
+This statement, which is effective for fiscal periods beginning after December 15, 2019, will not have any an effect on the City's financial reporting.

-GREATER WILDWOODS TOURISM IMPROVEMENT AND DEVELOPMENT AUTHORITY NOTES TO BASIC FINANCIAL STATEMENTS DECEMBER 31, 2018 AND 2017 (CONTINUED)

-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)
+GREATER WILDWOODS TOURISM IMPROVEMENT AND DEVELOPMENT AUTHORITY NOTES TO BASIC FINANCIAL STATEMENTS DECEMBER 31, 2019 AND 2018 (CONTINUED) SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)